 If the member’s public sector employment was transferred to a different private sector employer, do not count any period of pensionable service in a broadly comparable scheme as a break in pensionable service for this purpose.

-step 3 in section 2Eligible remediable service
+For more information, see step 3 in section 2.

+Eligible remediable service

 Remediable service that qualifies for underpin protection.